ACADEMIC RESEARCH COOPERATION AGREEMENT

 3.1 The Parties may each fund certain collaborative research projects proposed by their respective Researchers under the following conditions.

 3.3 FAPESP shall establish a discretional pump-priming fund for the purpose of funding its Researchers under this Agreement.
-The initial fund shall be £25,000 for the first two (2) years.

 3.4 For the avoidance of doubt, this Agreement creates no obligation on either Party to fund any of the other Party’s Researchers.